contactandyc/another-c-library/2_timing.md

 #endif
 ```

-The #ifndef, #define, #endif block basically prevents the compiler from including the same code over and over again.
+The #ifndef, #define, #endif block prevents the compiler from including the same code over and over again.
 It checks to see if _file2_H has been defined and if it hasn't, it defines it.
-If it has been defined previously, the block is skipped by the compiler.
+If it has been defined previously, the compiler skips the block.

-size_t is used in reverse_string which is defined in stdlib.h, so we include stdlib.h.
+size_t is used in reverse_string, which is defined in stdlib.h, so we include stdlib.h.
 One last change is to update file2.c to include file2.h so that we can be sure that file2.c and file2.h don't get out of sync.

 file2.c
 ```c